“It’s a new dawn, it’s a new day, it’s a new life for me.

 Mindfulness is a useful coping strategy

-I have written on Mindfulness previously (read more here) and while it’s most definitely not a magic cure for depression, PTSD etc, it can be incredibly helpful in managing negative emotions.
+Mindfulness is most definitely not a magic cure for depression, PTSD etc, it can be incredibly helpful in managing negative emotions.
 When faced with overwhelming distress paying attention to your immediate surroundings can reduce the severity of these feelings by changing the focus of the mind.

 The following mindfulness technique requires you to look around and verbalise: